-Policy File Description Wssp1.2-2007-Https-Clie ntCertReq.xml Two way SSL.
+Policy File Description Wssp1.2-2007-Https.xml One way SSL.
+Wssp1.2-2007-Https-Basi cAuth.xml One way SSL with Basic Authentication.
+A 401 challenge occurs if the Authorization header is not present in the request.
+Wssp1.2-2007-Https-Clie ntCertReq.xml Two way SSL.
 The recipient checks for the initiator's public certificate.
 Note that the client certificate can be used for authentication.
 Set Two Way Client Cert Behavior to "Client Certs Requested But Not Enforced."
-See Configure two-way SSL in Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help for information on how to do this.
+See "Configure two-way SSL" in Oracle WebLogic Server Administration Console Help for information on how to do this.
 Wssp1.2-2007-Https-User nameToken-Digest.xml One way SSL with digest Username Token.
 Wssp1.2-2007-Https-User nameToken-Plain.xml One way SSL with plain text Username Token.
 Wssp1.2-Https.xml One way SSL.
 Wssp1.2-Https-BasicAut h.xml One way SSL with Basic Authentication.
 A 401 challenge occurs if the Authorization header is not present in the request.
 Wssp1.2-Https-Usernam eToken-Digest.xml One way SSL with digest Username Token.
 Wssp1.2-Https-Usernam eToken-Plain.xml One way SSL with plain text Username Token.
 Wssp1.2-Https-ClientCer tReq.xml Two way SSL.
 The recipient checks for the initiator's public certificate.
 Note that the client certificate can be used for authentication.

-Table 2-3 (Cont.)
-Transport Level Policies
+Table 2-5 Transport Level Policies